HarshiSharma-e/Sales_Forecasting/README.md

 [Seaborn](https://seaborn.pydata.org/)<br/>
 [Matplotlib](https://matplotlib.org/)<br/>

-#### This notebook can be run interactively on Google Colab or on Jupyter
+#### This notebook can be run interactively on Google Colab or using Jupyter Notebook

 ## Description
 Demand Forecasting is the pivotal business process around which strategic and operational plans of a company are devised.
 Based on the Demand Forecast, strategic and long-range plans of a business, like budgeting, financial planning, sales and marketing plans, capacity planning, risk assessment and mitigation plans are formulated.